bitfocus/companion-module-obs-studio/README.md

 ### v4.0.0

 Note: This is a major rewrite of the module with the focus on performance and stability.
-This also updates the underlying Companion module API to v2.0.0.
+This also updates the underlying module API to v2.0.0 to take advantage of new features and improvements.
 Because of this change, Companion v4.3.0 is required.

 - New
   - Password is now securly stored and hidden by default